iotaledger/bee/bee-message/tip.md

     - Newly created foundries in the transaction that map to different aliases can be interleaved when it comes to sorting.
 - Governance transition:
-    - A governance transition is identified by an unchanged `State Index` in next state.
-If there is no alias output on the output side with a corresponding explicit `Alias ID`, the alias is being destroyed.
-The next state is the empty state.
     - The unlock block must correspond to the `Address` of <i>Governor Address Unlock Condition</i>.
-    - Governance transition must only change the following fields:
-       - `Address` of <i>State Controller Address Unlock Condition</i>,
-       - `Address` of <i>Governor Address Unlock Condition</i>,
-       - `Metadata Block` and `Sender Block` in `Blocks`.
-    - The `Metadata Block` is optional, the governor can put additional info about the chain here, for example chain name, fee structure, supported VMs, list of access nodes, etc., anything that helps clients to fetch info (i.e. account balances) about the layer 2 network.

 #### Created Outputs